rbjaxter/budhud/.github/README.md

     * You can use Windows' built in extraction (right click > `Extract All...`) or a program like 7-Zip
     * Ensure you don't have two folders within each other (see below)

-> To see if you placed it in the correct place, we'll use the `info.vdf` file as an example.
+> To see if your folder is placed correctly, we'll use the `info.vdf` file as an example.
 >
 > The path to the `info.vdf` file should be:
 >